James Burnham’s Machiavellians

 MoreGreece handled the coronavirus crisis “so well, so far” according to CNN journalist Nic Robertson.
 The country’s strict lockdown ended on 5 May 2020, after fifty days with schools and […]

-MoreFirst, let me express my gratitude to Tocqueville 21 and The Tocqueville Review/La Revue Tocqueville for hosting this symposium and for the sharp and constructive remarks of the respondents. […]
+MoreFirst, let me express my gratitude to Tocqueville 21 and The Tocqueville Review/La Revue Tocqueville for hosting this symposium and for the sharp and constructive remarks of the respondents.
+My […]

 MoreIn France, Mai 68 is an “event”—or rather, a series of événements, the temporality itself having occupied quite a bit of philosophical discussion over the years.
 In any case, having a single month that […]